promisegrid/grid-poc/x/sim1/routing.md

     on route success.
 The route with the highest consensus via market-based scoring is selected, rewarding nodes for accurate predictions and efficient forwarding.

+28. Personal Currency: Routing Collateral Tokens
+    Nodes issue personal currency tokens as collateral for message forwarding.
+Each token represents a promise to provide routing or other services such as storage, CPU, or bandwidth.
+Upon successful delivery, the tokens can be redeemed with the issuer, creating an incentive structure that rewards reliable behavior.

+29. Personal-Currency-Enabled Store-and-Forward
+    Agents use their self-issued IOUs or tokens to pay for temporary storage services.
+In this protocol, nodes holding messages collect personal currency as a fee, which can later be used to request services from peers, creating a decentralized market for delay tolerant networking.

+30. Prediction Market with Personal Currency Hedging
+    In this protocol, agents back their route efficiency predictions with personal currency tokens.
+These tokens act as a hedge against route failures.
+Nodes that accurately forecast performance earn tokens that can be exchanged for premium routing services in future transactions.

+31. Pub/Sub with Dynamic Personal Currency Markets
+    Subscribers assign personal currency values to topics of interest.
+    Messages are routed along paths where nodes with higher currency stakes gain priority in delivery.
+This dynamic market mechanism aligns the distribution incentives with the subscribers' valuations ensuring that high-value messages are prioritized.

+32. Hybrid Promise-Personal Currency Routing
+    Combining promise-based routing with personal currency tokens, nodes first exchange tokens as a commitment to forward messages.
+Failure to complete the promise results in penalties measured in lost tokens.
+This hybrid protocol reinforces accountability and encourages robust routing through mutually beneficial exchanges.